 Learning CPR is a great way to feel prepared during an emergency situation.
 You will feel more confident that you are able to help someone in need.

-Are you interested in learning more about the American Heart Association and CPR in Duluth?
-Call HeartCert CPR at 651-261-2314, or you can view the full CPR Certification Schedule here.
+Are you interested in learning more about the American Heart Association and CPR in Burnsville?
+Call HeartCert at 651-261-2314, or you can Contact Us to schedule your class.